Medicare Part A Administrative Law Judge (ALJ) Appeals

 Note: Information on the Settlement Conference Facilitation Pilot for Part B appeals can be accessed by clicking here.

-Settlement Conference Facilitation (SCF) is a pilot alternative dispute resolution process designed to bring the appellant and the Centers for Medicare & Medicaid Services (CMS) together to discuss the potential of a mutually agreeable resolution for claims appealed to the Administrative Law Judge (ALJ) hearing level of the Medicare claim appeals process.
+Settlement Conference Facilitation (SCF) is a pilot alternative dispute resolution process designed to bring the appellant and the Centers for Medicare & Medicaid Services (CMS) together to discuss the potential of a mutually agreeable resolution for claims appealed to the third level of the Medicare claim appeals process.
 If a resolution is reached, a settlement document is drafted by the settlement conference facilitator to reflect the agreement.
 The document is signed by the appellant and CMS at the settlement conference session.
 As part of the agreement, the request(s) for an ALJ hearing for the claims covered by the settlement will be dismissed.

 The settlement conference facilitator uses mediation principles to assist the appellant and CMS in working toward a mutually agreeable resolution.
 The facilitator does not make official determinations on the merits of the claims at issue and does not serve as a fact finder, but may help the appellant and CMS see the relative strengths and weaknesses of their positions.
 The settlement conference facilitator is an employee of the Office of Medicare Hearings and Appeals (OMHA), which is a component of the Health and Human Services Office of the Secretary, and is organizationally and functionally separate from CMS.

 The first phase of this pilot began in June 2014.
-To date, Phase I of the pilot has successfully settled over 2,000 Medicare Part B ALJ appeals.
+To date, Phase I of the pilot has successfully settled over 2,000 Medicare Part B appeals.
 In Fall 2015, OMHA initiated Phase II of the pilot and expanded the program to include most Part B provider/supplier appeals where the request for ALJ hearing was filed prior to October 1, 2015.
 OMHA is pleased to announce that it is continuing expansion with Phase III of the SCF Pilot to now include certain Part A appeals.
 Phase III opens on February 25, 2016.